Open Search Partner with DCC

 Smart meter-based Internet of Things (IoT) applications

-This programme also sits within the DESNZ Flexibility Innovation Programme and aims to determine the feasibility of connecting IoT sensor devices to the smart meter system.
+This programme also sits within the DESNZ Flexibility Innovation Programme and aims to determine the feasibility of using the existing smart metering system to carry data from IoT sensor devices and to explore the use cases that these data enable.

 A key aim of the project is that energy consumers will have full control of the use and sharing of data from these sensors.
 Security and privacy controls will continue to be enforced.
 The system will hold an inventory of devices and relay messages rather than storing the sensor readings themselves.